 No less an authority than British naturalist Sir David Attenborough has described the Otago Peninsula and Taiaroa Head as “a unique and very special place … that every visitor to Dunedin should see” and it’s not hard to see why.
 With the southern hemisphere’s only mainland breeding albatross colony at Taiaroa Head, it’s possible for visitors to see these majestic seabirds with a wingspan of three metres soaring at speeds of up to 120 km per hour.
 Visit between September and November to see the breeding birds arriving at the headland and building nests.
 December and January see parents incubating their eggs.
 Chicks hatch from late January to early February, growing to 10-12 kilo giants over the next few months, when viewing is superb and, aided by a strong gust of wind, take their first flight in September.

 The Royal Albatross Centre is managed by the Otago Peninsula Trust, a charitable trust, which works closely in partnership with the Department of Conservation to protect and enhance the royal albatross colony while allowing visitors access to the nature reserve.

 Air New Zealand has daily flights to Dunedin.
-The Royal Albatross Centre, a 45-minute drive away at Taiaroa Head, offers free 60 and 90-minute tours.
-For an all-day tour that departs from Dunedin – and also offers the opportunity to see Hooker’s sea lions and Blue Penguins – try Elm Wildlife Tours.
+The Royal Albatross Centre, a 45-minute drive away at Pukekura, offers 60 and 90-minute guided tours to the albatross nature reserve.
+Visitors can enjoy more of the ‘wildlife capital of New Zealand’ by taking a half or full day inclusive tour from Dunedin City.
 A university town with rich Scottish heritage, Dunedin is known for its impressive historic architecture and its buzzy nightlife.